🌅 Building Semantic Search for 100k+ Creative Assets

 Data flow

-- • Files convert to PNG when needed.
+- • Files are converted to PNG for previews and embedding

-- • The UI displays results with metadata, previews, and PSD downloads.
+- • The UI surfaces results with direct downloads and HubSpot context

-Processing more than 100k assets required a durable, recoverable ingestion pipeline.
+Processing more than 100k assets required a pipeline that could survive failure.

 - • Staying within model rate limits